 - In The Chosen Rebbe Saunders wants his son, Danny to be a Rebbe.
 Danny wants to be a therapist.

 - So he dumps the job on his perpetually sick little brother to save himself the trouble.
 He could do a little work on his Big Brother Instinct.

 - Most of the young competitors in The 39 Clues.

-- In Vampire Academy, Sydney Sage's father is an Alchemist and raised her to follow in his footsteps.
-By age 18 she is forced into active service.
-She would rather be going to college.
-She is more interested in art and architecture than interactions with the supernatural, but he gave her no choice.
+- In Vampire Academy, Sydney Sage's father is an Alchemist who raised her to follow in his footsteps.
+By age eighteen she is forced into active service.
+She herself would rather be going to college.
+She is more interested in art and architecture than interactions with the supernatural, but he gave her no choice in the matter.

 - Shawn and Henry's relationship in Psych is something like this; Henry wanted Shawn to grow up to be a cop and follow in his footsteps.
 Shawn had other plans, eventually growing up to be a complete slacker.
 Unfortunately, Henry is a "Well Done, Son!"
 Guy and didn't take this well, to the extent that their relationship is strained at best (and is implied to have been estranged at some point).
 Of course, Henry's ambitions weren't helped by the fact that he was a bit of a Control Freak who subjected Shawn to a junior version of the Training from Hell at an early age to ensure his goals, to the point where Shawn's grandfather, also a cop, disapproved.

 - "Estranged at some point"?
 It's spelled out in the pilot episode that Henry had moved back to Santa Barbara and had been there for months without bothering to tell Shawn that he was back in town.